Skip to content

 Highlights

-• Close collaboration and teaching opportunities with the Kaiser Permanente Oakland and San Francisco multidisciplinary HIV programs.
+• Close collaboration and teaching opportunities with the Kaiser Permanente Oakland and San Francisco multidisciplinary HIV care and prevention

-• Diverse community partnerships in the Bay Area, including optional clinical experiences at local community hospitals, San Francisco city clinics, and prison system.
+• Diverse community partnerships in the Bay Area, including clinical experiences at local community hospitals and San Francisco and Oakland city clinics.

-• Unique opportunity for research and/or quality improvement with the support of a dedicated research staff and physicians in the Kaiser Permanente Northern California Division of Research.
+• Unique opportunity for research and quality improvement with the support of dedicated research staff and physicians in the Kaiser Permanente Northern California Division of Research.

 • Optional funded global health rotation.